Climate Priority Pathways & Policies |

 - Ban all Canadian tar sands oil imports and close tar sands oil pipelines - so that means ban all trains and pipelines that transport tar sands oil from Canada to the U.S., and stop the development of the Keystone XL pipeline - which Biden now has issued an executive order to do.
-The development of the Dakota Access pipeline should have effectively been stopped by order of a federal judge in 2020.
+The development of the Dakota Access pipeline should have effectively been stopped by the order of a federal judge in 2020.
 However, the case is still being bandied about the courts, pending 'environmental review', among other legal issues.
-Biden and Congress could shut Dakota Access pipeline down, along with ensuring similar dirty tar sand oil pipelines are shut-down; especially the Line 3 pipeline.
+Biden and Congress could shut the Dakota Access pipeline down, along with ensuring similar dirty tar sand oil pipelines are shut-down; especially the Line 3 pipeline.